 The Apprentice of the Year Award forms part of the Tasmanian Training Awards, which promote and encourage quality in vocational education and training.
 The Awards are held annually and are open to apprentices and trainees in any area of the construction industry.
 The Board has been encouraging employers to nominate their apprentices and trainees for the Awards.

-The Board worked with various training providers including the Civil Contractors Federation and Housing Industry Association to implement professional development programs for women co-preneurs in the industry.
+The Board worked with various organisations including the Australian Manufacturing Workers' Union, Civil Contractors Federation, Housing Industry Association and National Association of Women in Construction to implement promotional and professional development programs for women in the industry.